w3c/a11y-request/.github/ISSUE_TEMPLATE/request-review-for-a-fpwd.md

 name: Request review for a FPWD
 about: Use this if you are approaching or have just passed FPWD.
 title: Document_name 2021-mm-dd
-labels: FPWD, REVIEW REQUESTED, pending
+labels: FPWD, pending, REVIEW REQUESTED
 assignees: ''

 ---